DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Performance

-With default settings the execution time of shaders for all rays is approximately the same.
+With default settings, the execution time of the shaders for all rays is approximately the same.

 ![image](rt_performance_1.jpg)

-When we increase the number of rays per pixel then performance for some pixels increases dramatically.
+When we increase the number of rays per pixel, then the performance for some pixels increases dramatically.
 So you should minimize multiple rays per pixel and use temporal techniques like a TAA or denoising.

 ![image](rt_performance_2.jpg)